WheelockLab/NetworkLevelAnalysis/docs/source/methodology.rst

     * - Hypergeometric
       - Hypergeometric Test
     * - Kolmogorov-Smirnov Test
-      -
+      - Kolmogorov-Smirnov Test
     * - Student's *t*-test
-      -
+      - Student's *t*-test
     * - Welch's *t*-test
-      -
+      - Welch's *t*-test
     * - Wilcoxon Signed-Rank Test
       - Wilcoxon

-Two different methods are available for the network level testing.
+Three different methods are available for network level testing.
 The first is referred to as "Full Connectome" testing.
 Each network is compared against the entire connectome.
 The second is "Within Network Pair".
-This is where network pairs are compared against each other.
-Two of the network-level test results are the same regardless of method:
+This is where network pairs are compared against permuted versions of themselves using single sample tests.
+The third is "No Permutation" where network level statistics are exclusively calculated using single sample tests on non-permuted data.
-:math:`\chi` :sup:`2` and Hypergeometric.
+Two of the network-level test results are the same regardless of method: :math:`\chi` :sup:`2` and Hypergeometric.
 This is because there are no single sample versions of these tests.

 How Should the Test Statistic Threshold Be Chosen?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A nominal threshold is used for the thresholding and binarization step of the edge-level tests.
 The nominal threshold is uncorrected and is typically set at 0.05 or 0.01 in the edge-level prob_max field.
-In contrast, a network-level corrected threshold using the Bonferroni method is used in the net-level statistics, where the nominal threshold is divided by the number of tests being done to correct for multiple comparisons.
+In contrast, a network-level corrected threshold using the Bonferroni method can be applied to the network-level statistics, where the nominal network-level threshold is divided by the number of tests being done to correct for multiple comparisons.

 How Should the Networks Be Chosen?